 When my brother-in-law bought their house, he wanted to do some upgrades but knew that they may only live in this house a few years.
-So, they decided to do budget updates with small projects to make the space livable and give a good return.
+So, they decided to do budget friendly updates with small projects to make the space livable and give a good return.

 Recommended Supplies